ishwarvenugopal/ishwarvenugopal.github.io/README.md

 `npm run deploy`

+Move contents from the 'build' folder to the 'docs' folder and push the changes to the repository.

-Change the Github page source to the gh-pages branch from the repository settings
+Change the Github page source to the /docs folder in the main branch, from the repository settings